COVID-19 protests threaten border trade between Canada, US

 Pandemic restrictions have been far stricter in Canada than in the U.S., but Canadians have largely supported the measures.
 Canada’s death rate is one third that of its neighbor.

-Meanwhile, the Canadian provinces of Saskatchewan and Quebec announced plans to lift some or all COVID-19 restrictions starting next week and extending until mid-March.
-The premier of Alberta was expected to announce a similar plan soon.
+Meanwhile, the Canadian provinces of Saskatchewan, Quebec, Alberta and Prince Edward Island announced plans to lift some or all COVID-19 restrictions, with Alberta removing its vaccine passport almost immediately.
+A week ago, Alberta’s premier said the vaccine passport could be eliminated by the end of March.

+Quebec’s plan doesn’t include an end to mask mandates or the vaccine passport system.

+Quebec Premier Francois Legault said the demonstrators who descended on Quebec City last weekend calling for an end to health measures didn’t weigh on the government’s decision to offer Quebecers a reopening plan.

 Gillies reported from Toronto.
 Associated Press Writer Tom Krisher in Detroit also contributed to this report.